 Over the next few months, I struggled to see anything on my computer and stowed away my Mac because I couldn’t get the resolution high enough.
 I couldn’t believe how fast my vision was degrading.
-Schedules were crazy, and I finally got around to visiting the eye doctor in August 2019.
-Bad news.
+Schedules were crazy, and I finally visited the eye doctor in August 2019—bad news.
 There were retinal hemorrhages in my right eye, plus my cataracts have grown very fast.
-I stopped driving and I felt like I was withdrawn from the world.
+I stopped driving, and I felt like I was withdrawn from the world.

 My husband was a trooper and helped me read labels.
-I was only able to get out when he drove as I was too scared to drive.
-A couple of friends kept me in touch with reality and for that, I will be forever grateful.
+I could only get out when he drove, as I was too scared to drive.
+A couple of friends kept me in touch with reality; I will be forever grateful for that.

 I read and read about treatments and supplements.
-There is a tremendous amount of research on plant-based Omega fatty acids, CBD oil, lutein, and saffron.
+There is tremendous research on plant-based Omega fatty acids, CBD oil, lutein, and saffron.
 Plus, changes to my diet to help manage my blood sugar included eliminating ”white death.”
 By that, I mean sugar, flour, rice, and potatoes.
-I started taking the plant-based Omegas, CBD oil, and I found a great eye nutrition supplement called MacuGuard.
+I started taking the plant-based Omegas, CBD oil, and found a great eye nutrition supplement called MacuGuard.

 My next visit to the retina specialist was thirty days later.
-He repeated the retinal scan and was impressed with the healing that had occurred!
+He repeated the retinal scan and was impressed with the healing!
 Praise God!
 I credit prayer, diet changes, and supplements!
 My average blood sugar had dropped to 145 by then.
 I had one more retinal injection treatment.
-He gave the approval for cataract surgery and didn’t want to see me until January 2020!
+He approved cataract surgery and didn’t want to see me until January 2020!

-I had my cataracts removed and now, by the grace of God, I can see 20/20 in my left eye and 20/40 in my right eye.
-There is some ”bending” of vision in my right eye so it’s too soon to tell if the damage is permanent.
-Overall my distance vision is great and I need to use reading glasses for up close and computer work.
+I had my cataracts removed, and now, by the grace of God, I can see 20/20 in my left eye and 20/40 in my right eye.
+There is some ”bending” of vision in my right eye, so it’s too soon to tell if the damage is permanent.
+My distance vision is excellent, and I need reading glasses for up close and computer work.

-My follow-up visit to the doctor was awesome!
+My follow-up visit to the doctor was fantastic!
 My A1C was down to 6.4!
 An A1C level below 5.7 is considered normal, so I’m on my way to getting back to normal!